n8n-io/n8n-docs/_snippets/flow-logic/subworkflow-usage.md

 1. Add the **Execute Workflow** node.
 1. In the **Execute Workflow** node, set the sub-workflow you want to call.
 You can choose to call the workflow by ID, load a workflow from a local file, add workflow JSON as a parameter in the node, or target a workflow by URL.

-	!!! note "Find your workflow ID"
+    /// note | Find your workflow ID
     Your sub-workflow's ID is the alphanumeric string at the end of its URL.
+    ///

 1. Save your workflow.